 - You will need your photo ID to prove who you are, so make sure you know where it is and have it easily to hand.
 You will be prompted to show your ID in the environment checks before your exam.
 Failure to produce ID will result in disqualification.
 If you cannot see yourself in the webcam and you cannot take a photo of your ID, you should not proceed with the assessment until the webcam works.

 - Online invigilation means you can not take bathroom breaks during your assessment.
 Make sure you go to the toilet before your exam.
 If you have any medical reasons which mean you will need a concession, please let us know at least 72 hours in advance at firstname.lastname@example.org so that we can notify ProctorExam.

 - You can take in 6 sheets of A4 blank white paper on the day to make notes.
-You will need to show the blank paper in the environment check.
+You will need to show both sides of the blank paper in the environment check.

 - You can also take in a pen to make notes.

 - You can take water into the exam, but ensure any bottles have the labels removed.